Step 1 - Apply to UNCP

-After the student obtains the visa, your travel arrangements and preparations can be made.
+After you obtain the visa, your travel arrangements and preparations can be made.
 F-1 and J-1 students can enter the US within the 30 day window before the report date on the visa certificate.
 Make sure to review the Pre-Arrival Guide and sign up for New Student Orientation.

 You must report to OGE for mandatory check-in within 30 days of your arrival.
 Failure to do so could result in the termination of your SEVIS record and jeopardize your legal ability to remain in the U.S.

-Check-in will take place at new international student orientation before the semester begins.
+Check-in will take place at new New Student Orientation before the semester begins.
 Please bring the following immigration documents with you to the check-in session:

 - Passport, noting your entry stamp

 Transferring to a new school in the US requires advanced planning.
 A student may legally stay in the US for the time between finishing classes at one school and starting at another school, if the proper immigration process is followed.